-- The assurance that you are prepared appropriately and in the right mental and physical condition
+The assurance that you are prepared appropriately and in the right mental and physical condition

 If this duty of care has not been provided and you have been injured, you have the right to claim.

 Many gyms, exercise classes or businesses such as a trampoline park will make participants sign a waiver.
 Does this stop a person from making a personal injury claim?
 The short answer to this is no. Although waivers are a legal document, this does not mean that event organisers and business owners are completed shielded from any responsibility.
 As per the Unfair Contract Terms Act, liability for death or injury that has been caused due to negligence cannot be restricted or excluded because of a waiver, so do make sure you proceed with your claim.

-If you have had the misfortune of being involved in a trampoline accident, it is only natural that you would want to know how much compensation you may get if you do decide to pursue with a claim.
-What it is important to stress is that every claim is handled on a case-by-case basis.
+If you have had the misfortune of being involved in a trampoline accident, it is only natural that you would want to know how much compensation you may get if you do decide to pursue a claim.
+It is important to stress is that every claim is handled on a case-by-case basis.
 This is because all injuries and incidents differ.
-You may have sustained a back injury, and so may someone else, but the severity and the impact the injury has had on your life could be completely different to the other person.
+You may have sustained a back injury, and so may someone else, but the severity and the impact the injury has had on your life could be completely different from the other person.
 Therefore, it is only fair that each case is properly evaluated so that the right compensation amount is awarded.
 Because of this, though, providing an accurate quotation for any type of claim is very difficult.
 If any solicitor promises you a certain amount of money, please do not pin your hopes on this.
-No professional should state you will get ‘x’ amount because no one knows until the compensation is awarded.
+No professional should state you will get a specific amount because no one knows until the compensation is awarded.
 However, what we can do is use data from past trampoline accident claims to give you an understanding of the average payout for different injuries relating to trampoline accidents.
 That is exactly what you will find in the table below.